ehovers10/dci/_chapters/dispute-in-discourse.md

 # Correction as contrastive topic

-A salient feature of the [Bears](#bears) dialogue is the presence of {% include concept.html word="focus" %} on *grizzly* in the response utterance.
-Focus is a lingusitic tool whose use serves primarily to *package* information as opposed to providing its own contribution.
-It distinguishes the elements of a sentence that are new to the discussion from those that have already been introduced, thus showing to the other participants in the discourse how the contribution is intended to fit with what has preceeded.
-In this sense, focus has a distinctly *backward looking* function.
-It depends on, and responds to, previous moves in the conversation.
-So it makes sense that the most common analyses of focus interpretation assign it a *presuppositional* pragmatic function.
-Focus adds a *felicity condition* to the overall import of a sentence; the sentence is interpretable in situ only if material matching the focus semantic value of the sentence can be found in the previously constructed conversation.
+A salient feature of the [Bears](#bears) dialogue is the presence of {% include concept.html word="focus" %} on *grizzly* in the completion.
+Focus is a lingusitic tool whose use serves primarily to *package* information carried by other components as opposed to providing its own contribution.
+For instance, focus can be be used to divide the informational content of an utterance into that which is assumed to be part of the common ground and that which is newly contributed {% include ref.html id="jackendoff1972" o="n" %}.
+This presumably aids uptake for the other participants in the discourse by showing them how the contribution is intended to fit with what has preceeded.

 Well established theories of focus interpretation exist.
-If these could be marshalled to explain the distinctive discourse-dynamical features of [Bears](#bears), we would not have to resort to positing drastic discourse-structural modification.
+If one of these could be marshalled to explain the distinctive discourse-dynamical features of [Bears](#bears), we would not have to resort to positing drastic discourse-structural modification.
 In this section, I explore an alternative semantics account of focus interpretation in terms of its ability to capture the observations noted above.

 ## Focus and alternatives

+One of the most influential accounts of focus interpretation is the *alternative semantics* developed by Mats Rooth {% include ref.html id="rooth1985,rooth1992" o="" e="." %} The idea behind alternative semantics is that focus-sensitive constructions have two semantic values, an *ordinary* semantic value ( {% include sem.html term='&#8729;' index="o" %}) and a *focus* semantic value ( {% include sem.html term='&#8729;' index="f" %}).
+The ordinary semantic value is whatever linguistic theory minus a theory of focus comes up with.
+Since focus-related effects can influence interpretation at nearly any level of linguistic analysis, expressions of all types will also be associated with a focus semantic value of the appropriate type.
+According to alternative semantics, the focus semantic value for an expression is a set of *alternatives* to the ordinary semantic value.
+As an example, in the case of full sentences, alternative semantics suggests that "the focus semantic value for a phrase of category *S* [sentence] is the set of propositions obtainable from the ordinary semantic value by making a substitution in the position corresponding to the focused phrase'' {% include ref.html id="rooth1992" o="n" p="2" e="." %}

+{% capture fsem %}
+Where *t* is the type of the focused element, and **D** is the domain of discourse:

+{% include sem.html term='&phi;' type='t' index='f' %} = { d &isin; **D**<sub>*t*</sub> }
+{% endcapture %}
+{% include ex.html type="def" term="Focus semantic value" sent="Example" sub="Sub-example" defn=fsem %}

+By adding this additional resource to the semanticist's tool bag, the alternative semantics account of focus promises to provide a unifying explanation of the various focus-related interpretive effects.
+The idea is that the two types of semantic value interact with various semantic and pragmatic rules to give the intended interpretations of focus-sensitive constructions.
+The principle job of the semanticist is then to discover the requisite rules governing the interaction between the two semantic values.

+[^roothgen]: Rooth actually prefers a generalized version of the pragmatic constraint.
+This allows us to extract any reference to focus semantic values from the semantic theory, isolating it entirely within the pragmatics.
+For our purposes, the conspicuity of the specific QA-congruence rule is preferable. {% include ref.html id="rooth1992" o="" %}

 ## Questions under discussion

+The star bit of data that is marshalled in support of alternative semantics is question/answer congruence.
+While the (b) answer in the following is appropriate, the (c) answer seems to miss the point of the disucssion proposal made in (a).

+{% include ex.html type="ex" sent='Who ate the last cookie?' sub='[Caitlin]<sub>f</sub> ate the last cookie.|Caitlin ate the last [cookie]<sub>f</sub>.' term="cookie" %}

+It would appear that there is a pragmatic rule dictating the form of reponse that can {% include concept.html word="felicitously" base="felicitous" e="" %} follow a question, and that focus plays a role in the pragmatic process.
+Roughly, the data suggests that the focused element in a response must correspond to the wh-word of the question to which it is a response.

-The star bit of data that is marshalled in support of this proposal is that of question/answer congruence.
-Questions are generally understood to have as their semantic value, the set of propositions that constitute answers to the question; alternatively, a set of resulutions of the issue raised by the question {% include ref.html id="hamblin1958,groenendijk1984" o="n" e="," %}.
-The most popular account of focus, due to Mats Rooth {% include ref.html id="rooth1992" o="" e="," %} assigns as the semantic value of focus, an alternative set generated by replacing the focused element of a sentence with elements from the domain (of the same type as the focused element and constrained by context).
-The account predicts that a focused sentence will count as a felicitous response to a question only when the focus is positioned in such a way that the generated alternative set matches the semantic value of the preceeding question.
-And the prediction bears out.
+The alternative semantics for focus provides us with the framework needed to explain the presence of this pragmentic rule.
+Questions are generally understood to have as their semantic value the set of propositions that constitute answers to the question {% include ref.html id="hamblin1958,groenendijk1984" o="n" e="." %}  So, a (suitably contextually constrained) semantic value for the question in [Cookie](#cookie) might be as in (a) below, which is identical to the focus semantic value of the first response but differs from that of the second (represented in (b) and (c), respectively):

-The star bit of data that is marshalled in support of this proposal is that of question/answer congruence.
-Compare the responses to the following question:

-{% include ex.html type="ex" sent='Who ate the last cookie?' sub='[Caitlin]<sub>f</sub> ate the last cookie,Caitlin ate the last [cookie]<sub>f</sub>' term="cookie" %}
+{% include ex.html type="ex" term="Cookie semantic values" sub="{ <em>Albert ate the last cookie</em>, <em>Betsy ate the last cookie</em>, <em>Caitlin ate the last cookie</em>, ... }|{ <em>Caitlin ate the last apple</em>, <em>Caitlin ate the last beet</em>, <em>Caitlin ate the last cookie</em>, ... }" sent="{ <em>Albert ate the last cookie</em>, <em>Betsy ate the last cookie</em>, <em>Caitlin ate the last cookie</em>, ... }" %}

-While response (i) is a perfectly natural answer, the placement of focus in (ii) makes it stand out as unacceptable.
-Following {% include ref.html id="hamblin1958" o="n" e="," %} a (suitably contextually constrained) semantic value for question A might be:

-(A') {_Albert ate the last cookie_, _Betsy ate the last cookie_, _Caitlin ate the last cookie_, ...}

-And, the proposed analysis of focus renders the following focus semantic values for the given responses:

-a. {_Albert ate the last cookie_, _Betsy ate the last cookie_, _Caitlin ate the last cookie_, ...}

-b. {_Caitlin ate the last apple_, _Caitlin ate the last beet_, _Caitlin ate the last cookie_, ...}

-The alternative set generated by the focus in (i) is the same as the semantic value for question A, and that generated by the focus in (ii) is not.
-Add in the proposed felicity condition, and you have a great explanation of question/answer congruence.
+We can then provide a formal characterization of the pragmatic rule:[^roothgen]

+{% capture qa %}
+In a question/answer pair &#x27e8; &psi;, &alpha; &#x27e9;, {% include sem.html term='&psi;' index="o"%} &sube; {% include sem.html term='&alpha;' index="f" %}
+{% endcapture %}
+{% include ex.html type="def" term="QA-Congruence" sent="Example" sub="Sub-example" defn=qa %}

+Craige Roberts suggests that questions and answers provide the principle organizing structure of discourse.

 ## Plans of inquiry